Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 April 2025 10.09.28 UTC
+- WIB: Rabu, 23 April 2025 11.31.54 UTC
-- WITA: Rabu, 23 April 2025 11.09.28 UTC
+- WITA: Rabu, 23 April 2025 12.31.54 UTC
-- WIT: Rabu, 23 April 2025 12.09.28 UTC
+- WIT: Rabu, 23 April 2025 13.31.54 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature